format_list_bulleted Topic Overview

 Certain types of expenditure transactions create Stanford payment obligations before they are actually posted to a PTA with a business justification.
 These transactions must be managed to ensure they are posted to an account/fund (PTA) in a timely manner to comply with Stanford policy and federal regulations and to support financial stewardship of the university's resources.
 Stanford Financial Management Services (FMS) conducts a quarterly force clearing process to support the university in these efforts; view Policy: Clearing of Aging Transactions for details and the quarterly clearing schedule.

-• Credit card charges: Payments to suppliers using a Stanford Purchasing Card (PCard) or Travel Card (TCard).
+• Credit card charges: Payments to suppliers using a Stanford issued Purchasing Card (PCard) or Travel Card (TCard).

 Workflow: PCard Transaction Processing